 It’s probably worth giving you a look at what the things described above are, however, so that you can determine whether or not you want to keep reading this document.
 The level design of Donut Plains 3 illustrates each of these concepts fairly well.
 Below are several screenshots of various challenges in the level.
 WARNING: there’s a lot of jargon coming, but you don’t need to understand it yet, this is just to show where this document is going.

-What you see here are, in order, the standard challenge, an A to A evolution, an expansion of that evolution, an evolution in form on top of the standard, an evolution of an evolution, and a divergent evolution upon the original evolution challenge.
+What you see here are, in order, the standard challenge, an evolution of the standard, an expansion of that evolution, an evolution of the first evolution, a divergent evolution, and an evolution/expansion that combines elements of two challenges.
 That’s not all of the challenges in the level, but that’s the important line of development.
 Essentially, this is a two-part level that performs a linear expansion and then linear evolution with one twist.
 It can be charted like this:

 That sequenced analysis is what we call a cadence.
 Because this cadence develops a series of challenges involving moving platforms in various ways, it belongs to the platforming/timing quadrant of the composite—to the “moving targets” skill theme.
 That was a lot of jargon, but it should give you a good idea of where this book is going.